How Can You Recover From A Google Algorithm Update?

 But if you have spent years of hard work building your site, it is worth being patient and doing more hard yards to get your site ranking higher again.

-The only reasonable chance of recovering is by returning to the basics, reading the instructions, and playing by Google’s rules.
+The only reasonable way to recover is to return to the basics, read the instructions, and play by Google’s rules.

 Update: The recovery finally arrives